reelyactive/chickadee/README.md

 #### Query strings

-The following query string parameter is supported:
+The following query string parameters are supported, in order of precedence:
+- format _to format the returned JSON a specific way_ (see [Format Options](#format-options))
 - include _to include only a specific property in each returned device_

 For example GET /context?include=dynamb would return all devices, and include _only_ the dynamb property, if any, of each device.